tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 - Find common elements in 3 sorted arrays
 - Sort a 2D array by values
 - Find an element in sorted 3D array
+- Find the duplicate in an array of 10, if a number is repeated 5 times.

 ## Array Lists